 - Decreased burnout: Workers who take regular time to relax are less likely to experience burnout, making them more creative and productive than their overworked, under-rested counterparts.

 7. Restrict caffeine intake.
-Stay with me, I know that's tough to hear.
-I think deep down, though, you know caffeine isn't good for you!
-I won't go into detail, you can read about it here, but just know that third soda could trigger anxiety, cause insomnia, lead to muscle breakdown and high blood pressure, and make you tired...and that's not even the entire list.
-Refer to tip #3. ;)
+Stay with me, because we know that's tough to hear.
+But deep down, you know caffeine isn't good for you.
+I won't go into detail (you can read about it here), but know that third soda could trigger anxiety, cause insomnia, lead to muscle breakdown and high blood pressure, and make you tired—and that's not even the entire list.
+Refer to tip #3.